Hoping for healthy arms, Mets seek 3rd straight playoff trip

 NEW YORK — Injuries hit the New York Mets where it hurt last season, and they're becoming a pain again.

-With a week to go before opening day, those familiar reports of aches and irritation were cropping up at camp.
+With opening day fast approaching, those familiar reports of aches and irritation began cropping up at camp.
 Part-time

 Matz, who underwent Tommy John surgery early in his professional career, had bone spurs removed from the elbow last fall.
-Hard to imagine he'll be ready by the conclusion of spring training.
+His status for the beginning of the season was uncertain.

 Oft-injured captain David Wright was already out indefinitely, sidelined by a shoulder impingement following neck surgery in June.
 Filling his spot at third base again will be veteran Jose Reyes.

-"I think we're deeper than we've ever been," manager Terry Collins said early in camp.
+"I think we're deeper than we've ever been," manager Terry Collins said early in spring training.
 "It always seems like at the end of spring, someone is always dinged up.
 Now we've got replacements for them."

 On a team with October intentions, last year's hard luck remains a fresh memory.